On-y-va/onyva_fe/README.md

 ## Screenshots

-## OAuth
+## User Authentication

-This app uses the Google Sign-In API and OAuth 2.0 protocol to authenticate users and retrieve their basic profile information.
-This information is stored to allow users to sign in and create accounts using their Google credentials.
+This application uses Google OAuth 2 for user authentication.
+When you click the "Sign in with Google" button on the homepage, you will be prompted to log in to your Google account and authorize the application to access your basic profile information.
+Once you are authenticated, you will be redirected back to the application and logged in.

 ## Contributors